pscally1005/pscally1005.github.io/_posts/delete/DELETE2024-04-22-bean-brownie.markdown

 - sunflower butter
 - sunflower seeds
 - pumpkin seeds
 Description: These brownies are so good that you would never know there were beans in there.
-The combination of beans, oats, and dates means they're packed with fiber.
-They contain only healthy fats from the nuts, and are free of any refined sugars.
-These brownies are super rich, fudgey, the right amount of sweet, gluten free and vegan, and only 100 calories.
+The combination of beans, oats, and dates means they're packed with <a href="/misc/fiber">fiber</a>.
+They contain only healthy <a href="/misc/fats">fats</a> from the nuts, and are free of any refined sugars.
+These brownies are super rich, fudgey, the right amount of sweet, gluten free and vegan, and only 100 <a href="/misc/calories">calories</a>.
 Use sunflower or pumpkin seed butter to make them nut free too.
 For more date and bean based desserts, see my <a href="/recipes/chickpea-date-blondies">Chickpea Date Blondies</a> and <a href="/recipes/dual-bean-date-brookies">Dual Buan Date Brookies</a>.
 You can also check out any of my other <a href="/brownies">brownie recipes</a>!
 Instructions:
 - Preheat your oven to 350F, line a 9x13" baking pan with parchment paper, and lightly spray it with oil.
 Drain and rinse your beans